geerlingguy/kubernetes-101/site/_posts/2020-11-11-kubernetes-101-starts-nov-18.md

 Even if you have already used a managed Kubernetes service before, learn more about how everything works under the hood through this free series on YouTube!

+### Episodes

+The full list of episodes will be posted soon!

 ### Special thanks

 Special thanks to [amazee.io​](https://www.amazee.io) for sponsoring this series. amazee.io is a global Managed Service Provider delivering secure, enterprise-grade container hosting, leveraging the open source application delivery platform [Lagoon](https://lagoon.sh) – purposely built for Kubernetes-based modern cloud environments.